 OPT (Optional Practical Training) is the opportunity for graduating international students to work in the US for one year and gain experience in the field they’ve just earned a degree in.

 OPT requires an application be prepared and sent to USCIS (US Citizenship and Immigration Services) for review.
-The application can take up to 3 months to process, so students should plan ahead as much as possible and apply early!
+The application can take up to (and even beyond) 3 months to process, so students should plan ahead as much as possible and apply early!
 The IES office works with students individually to prepare the OPT application, which requires a new I-20 specifically for OPT.

 You can also review the XTreme OPT Workshop Presentation to get more information.